Al-Quadin Muhammad

-Al-Quadin Muhammad (born March 28, 1995) is an American football defensive end who is currently a free agent.
-He played college football at Miami.
-He was drafted by the New Orleans Saints in the sixth round of the 2017 NFL Draft.
+Al-Quadin Muhammad (born March 28, 1995) is an American professional football defensive end for the Detroit Lions of the National Football League (NFL).
+He played college football for the Miami Hurricanes.
+He was selected by the New Orleans Saints in the sixth round of the 2017 NFL draft.

-High school career
+Early life

-A native of Irvington, New Jersey, After transferring from Paterson Catholic High School which closed after his freshman year, Muhammad was a standout at Don Bosco Preparatory High School, where he was a four-star defensive end, ranked as the No. 1 prospect in New Jersey.
+A native of Irvington, New Jersey, Muhammad attended Paterson Catholic High School in Paterson, New Jersey, but the school closed after his freshman year, and he then transferred to Don Bosco Preparatory High School in Ramsey, New Jersey, where he was a four-star defensive end, ranked as the No. 1 NFL prospect in New Jersey.

 College career

-Muhammad committed to Miami in 2013.
+In 2013, Muhammad committed to the University of Miami.
 As a freshman he played in five games, making 6 tackles and 2.0 sacks.
 Muhammad was handed a season-long suspension for an altercation involving a former roommate after Miami's spring game; he missed the entire 2014 season.
 In 2015, he played in 12 games and finished the season with 54 tackles, 8.5 for loss and 5.0 sacks.
-But Muhammad would miss out the 2016 season after he was suspended and later dismissed from the football program along with teammate Jermaine Grace for his role in a luxury rental car scandal that violated NCAA rules.
+But Muhammad missed the 2016 season after he was suspended and later dismissed from the football program along with teammate Jermaine Grace for his role in a luxury rental car scandal that violated NCAA rules.

 Professional career

 New Orleans Saints

-Muhammad was drafted by the New Orleans Saints in the sixth round, 196th overall, in the 2017 NFL Draft.
+Muhammad was selected by the New Orleans Saints in the sixth round, 196th overall, in the 2017 NFL draft.
 He debuted for the Saints in Week 1 of the 2017 NFL season against the Minnesota Vikings.

 On September 1, 2018, Muhammad was waived by the Saints.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 On September 2, 2018, Muhammad was claimed off waivers by the Indianapolis Colts.
 He was waived by the Colts on October 4, 2018, and was re-signed to the practice squad.
 He was promoted to the active roster on October 13, 2018.

 In Week 10 of the 2020 season against the Tennessee Titans on Thursday Night Football, Muhammad was ejected from the game after punching offensive tackle Ty Sambrailo.

 Muhammad re-signed with the Colts on April 1, 2021.